andreypopp/backbone.viewdsl/README.md

 `name()` method — it will be converted to DOM `TextNode`; otherwise you can return any DOM object.

+## DOM attributes insertion

+Attributes prefixed with `attr-` will be resolved against context:

+    View.from """
+      <div attr-id="model.id"></div>
+      """, {model: {id: 1}, ...}

+will be rendered as

+    <div id="1"></div>

+If you need just to set attribute without any value you can return boolean value — `true` means attribute will present and `false` means attribute will not be inserted.

 ## Conditional exclusion

 To remove DOM nodes conditionally you can use `if` DOM attribute: